Grand Tour of Scotland

 - Travel in one direction only (clock or anti clockwise)

-- It’s only valid for Standard Class and off-peak travel
+- Only valid on ScotRail services, for Standard Class and off-peak travel

 - Your travel is flexible, but the validity period is not: the 8-day period starts on the first day of travel